FootyStats/footy/docs/index.md

 * **Raises**

-    **KeyError** – When a team name is provided that is not in the dataset.
+    **KeyError** – When a team that is provided that is not in the dataset.